GabeDimitri/ChaChingDefi/README.md

-# Custom built DEX to work in confluence with TRW Platform
+# Custom built DEX to work in confluence with ChaChing Defi Banking Platform

 ## Setting up